siran/writing/posts/A New Vision On Money/A New Vision Of Money - 101 Why do we have needs.md

 ---
-title: On Money - 1.
+title: A New Vision Of Money - 1.
 Why do we have needs?
 date: 2024-08-25 03:49:39
 excerpt: The Course describes Heaven not as a place but as a state of mind in which there is a complete absence of needs.
 tags: